Carr1005/react-carousel-slider/README.md

     }
 }
 ```
-Or give a array of your own regular React elements to `slideCpnts` prop, so we could let our slide contain a clickable link, even cooperating with `<Link>` component of [React Router](https://github.com/ReactTraining/react-router) library for client side routing is possible.
+Or give a array of your own regular React elements to `slideCpnts` prop, this lets our slide have availability to contain a clickable link.
+Even cooperating with `<Link>` component of [React Router](https://github.com/ReactTraining/react-router) library for client side routing is possible.

 ```jsx